bigbadcyborg/Robotics-assignment-5/README.md

 ### Part 4: ROS2 Servers and Clients to Integrate Espeak, Whisper, and LlaMa

-For part 4, we will provide you with the complete ROS2 script on interfaces with Espeak, Whisper, and LLaMa.
+For part 4, we will provide you with the complete ROS2 server script and ROS2 client example script on interfaces with Espeak, Whisper, and LLaMa.

 Please take a look at the provided code for ROS2 Servers and clients, and choose what models you want to use for Whisper and LLaMa by modifying the provided code.

+You need to complete option 4, which takes in your voice as input after a few seconds of recording(e.g. 5 seconds) and reads the LLM response to you using espeak.

 The following is an instruction to execute the provided code.